Whimple

 Whimple is a village and civil parish in East Devon in the English county of Devon, approximately 9 mi due east of the city of Exeter, and 3 mi from the nearest small town, Ottery St Mary.
-It has a population of 1,642, recounted to 1,173 for the village alone in the United Kingdom Census 2011.
+The parish has a population of 1,983, recounted to 1,120 for the built up area in the United Kingdom Census 2021.
 The electoral ward with the same name had a population of 2,380 at the above census.

 History

 The settlement was listed in the Domesday Book as 'Winpla' which, according to the Oxford Dictionary of English Place Names, was originally the name of the stream that runs through the village, a Brythonic Celtic name meaning 'white pool' being a compound of the British words corresponding to Welsh gwyn, 'white' and pwll, 'pool'.
 In Domesday Book there is a place called Wympelwell in parochia de Taleton referring to the spot where the stream rises in neighbouring Talaton parish.
 Wympelwell was founded by none other than Justin Whipple.